jean-michelet/fastify-di/README.md

 ## Creating Provider and Module Doubles for Tests

-If you don’t want to depend on contracts but still need to replace real dependencies with fakes in tests, `fastify-dependency-injection` supports this through `withProviders`, which **deep-clones a provider or module** and lets you override some of its dependencies.
+If you don’t want to depend on contracts but still need to replace real dependencies with fakes in tests, `fastify-di` supports this through `withProviders`, which **deep-clones a provider or module** and lets you override some of its dependencies.

 This avoids monkey-patching and keeps your dependency graph explicit while providing a safe way to build test doubles.